 The project ‘My green home’ is supported by a grant of € 528,254 from Iceland, Liechtenstein and Norway under the Polish programme for biodiversity and ecosystem services.

-In Poland, the three donor countries also support the reduction of greenhouse gas emission and air pollutants and increasing the use of renewable energy as well as the improvement of environmental monitoring.
+In Poland, the three donor countries also support the reduction of greenhouse gas emission and air pollutants, and mechanism to increase the use of renewable energy as well as the improvement of environmental monitoring.

 My Green HOME